1. What is algorithmic trading?

 To understand what algorithmic trading is, first we need to understand the concept of an algorithm.
 Simply put, an algorithm includes a certain set of defined instructions with the goal of carrying out a process or task.
 Today algorithms are widely used across various industries, including healthcare, retail, financial services, transport, and many others.

 The use of algorithms in trading progressed after computerized trading systems were introduced in American financial markets during the 1970s.
 Algorithmic trading (also called automated trading, algo trading or quant trading) is the process of utilizing computers that are programmed to follow a defined set of directions for placing a trade to generate profits at a frequency and speed which is impossible for human traders.
 The defined sets of regulations are based upon price, quantity, timing, or any mathematical model.
-Aside from profit opportunities for a trader, algo-trading will make markets more liquid as well as make trading more systematic by ruling out any emotional human impacts upon trading tasks.
+Aside from profit opportunities for a trader, algo-trading will make markets more liquid as well as make trading more systematic by ruling out any human emotional impacts upon trading tasks.

 Algo trading can be part machine trading alongside human intervention, or it can be fully automated trading software – which requires only to be switched on and takes all trades autonomously.